FaustoRod/KGJ-Tribute-Page/README.md

 # KGJ-Tribute-Page
-A Tribute Page for Ken Griffey, Jr.
+A Tribute Page No bulto for Ken Griffey, Jr.